 On the right side of the tower near the center of this picture is the 8 bay Sinclair UHF receive antenna.
 The Angle Linear receive preamp and front-end filter and located in the weather-proof box located at the bottom of the antenna.
-If you’re asking yourself what I’m talking about, click on the picture for a larger copy.

 This antenna is used for the receive side of both the N8DNX UHF FM repeater and the W8CCE UHF D-Star repeater.
 From here, the receive signal follows some 550′ of LMR-400 transmission line, through the protector at the single point ground panel, and into a distribution amplifier in the equipment rack.
 The transmission line loss is irrelevant since the preamplifier has plenty of gain to overcome line loss, which prevents any significant degradation of the system noise figure from there on down.
 Gain values of the preamp and distribution amplifier have been set to avoid overloading the repeater receivers.